 If you have already undertaken an internship in the arts sector or Tate in the past, or have already gained similar experience, an internship at Tate may not be right for you.
 You might like to explore our current vacancies instead.

-The application process
+3. The application process

 We want to provide routes into the arts sector for as many people as possible, so have a number of ways in which we recruit for internship opportunities.
-Some internships are recruited to through universities who partner with us for placements that are linked to specific courses.
-We also partner with other local organisations.
-Many of our internships are advertised here on our website too.
+We normally partner with local organisations and charities that will enable us to work with the local community or help us achieve our diversity aims.

 Some of the organisations that we are currently working with are listed below: